INDIANAPOLIS (FOX19) - More than 4,500 new COVID-19 cases were reported by the Indiana State Department of Health on Friday.

-On Monday, the ISDH announced a new strain of COVID-19 that is more easily spread has now been identified in the Hoosier state.
+Earlier in the week, the ISDH announced a new strain of COVID-19 that is more easily spread has now been identified in the Hoosier state.

 The strain is the same one that was found in Britain.
 Health officials say it does not cause more severe infections.

 “It’s common for viruses to mutate, and we are seeing that occur with COVID-19,” said Indiana State Health Commissioner Dr. Kris Box.
-“Because this strain of the virus can be transmitted more easily, it’s more important than ever that Hoosiers continue to wear their masks, practice social distancing, maintain good hygiene and get vaccinated when they are eligible.”
+“Because this strain of the virus can be transmitted more easily, it’s more important than ever that Hoosiers continue to wear their masks, practice social distancing, maintain good hygiene, and get vaccinated when they are eligible.”

 See a spelling or grammar error in our story?
 Click here to report it.
 Please include title of story.